-Probationary classified employees do not have the layoff and reemployment rights that permanent classified staff do.
-If a probationary employee must be let go for reasons related to funding or departmental restructuring, Human Resources prepares a special notice that informs the employee that his/her position is being eliminated because the department can no longer sustain it.
+Probationary classified staff employees do not have the layoff and reemployment rights that permanent classified staff do.
+If a probationary employee must be let go for reasons related to funding or departmental restructuring, Human Resources prepares a special notice that informs the employee that their position is being eliminated because the department can no longer sustain it.
 The employee may be eligible for unemployment compensation and for insurance continuation benefits.

 Regularly occurring layoffs

 As a heavily grant and contract-funded research institution with many self-sustaining programs, layoffs due to funding reductions or changes in research programs are regularly necessary.
 Such layoffs typically involve small numbers of employees who often know about the possibility of layoff well in advance of the time that the layoff action becomes necessary.
 Examples include situations where:

 - A grant, contract, or self-sustaining funding reduction affects three or fewer employees.

 - Changed research project goals or the end of a phase of research mean that a position that performs dedicated, specialized tasks is no longer needed.

 - A faculty support staff position is no longer needed because the faculty member is leaving the University.